Edit

 Stretching helices help keep muscles together

-Science Myomesin stretching to 2.5 times its length.
+Science & Technology Myomesin stretching to 2.5 times its length.
 Credit: EMBL/Wilmanns.
 In this video, a protein called myomesin does its impression of Mr. Fantastic, the leader of the Fantastic Four of comic book fame, who performed incredible feats by stretching his body.
 Scientists at the European Molecular Biology…

 2012